ChrisBarker-NOAA/CF_conventions_notes/rect_grid/rectangular_grids_in_CF.md

 - Each cell is rectangular (in a given coordinate system)
 - The cells align exactly with the X and Y (or latitude and longitude) directions.

-NOTE: This is slightly more complex than a "regular" grid, in which all the cells are the same size -- in this case the width or height of teh cells may change, but all the cells in a "row" will have the same height, and all the cells in a "column" have the same width.
+NOTE: This is slightly more complex than a "regular" grid, in which all the cells are the same size -- in this case the width or height of the cells may change, but all the cells in a "row" will have the same height, and all the cells in a "column" have the same width.

 A couple more (recursive) definitions:
 - node: the corner points of the cells